MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 ## Store logos

 Store logos are optional images that you can upload for a more customized display in the Store.
+We recommend that you provide these images for the best Store listing display on all of the devices and OS versions that your app supports.

-You can provide three of these images as .png files, which should follow the guidelines below:
+You can provide these images as .png files, which should follow the guidelines below:

-- **9:16 (720 x 1080 or 1440 x 2160 pixels)**: This is used as the main image on Store listings for customers on Windows 10 and Xbox devices, so we strongly recommend providing this image.
+- **9:16 (720 x 1080 or 1440 x 2160 pixels)**: This is used as the main image on Store listings for customers on Windows 10 and Xbox devices, so we strongly recommend providing this image; your listing may not look good without it.
 The image should include your app’s name, and any text on the image should meet accessible readability requirements (4.51 contrast ratio).
 - **1:1 (1080 x 1080 or 2160 x 2160 pixels)**: This image may appear in some layouts.
 If you provide it, be sure to include your app’s name.
 - **1:1 (300 x 300 pixels)**: This image, sometimes referred to as the **App tile icon**, is used when displaying your app's Store listing to customers on Windows Phone 8.1 and earlier.
 If you don't provide this image, customers on Windows Phone 8.1 or earlier will see a blank icon with your app's listing.
 (This also applies to customers on Windows 10, if your app only has packages targeting Windows Phone 8.1 or earlier.)
-If your submission only includes UWP packages, you don’t need to provide this image.
+If your submission *only* includes UWP packages, you don’t need to provide this image.
 (Note that if your submission includes both Windows Phone 8.x packages and UWP packages, and you provide this image, it may be used on Windows 10 in certain Store layouts.
 To prevent this, you can create a [platform-specific listing](create-platform-specific-store-listings.md) for the Windows Phone OS versions, and only include the app tile icon there.)

-You can also opt to provide only images you upload here in your app’s Store listing for Windows 10 customers, rather than allowing the Store to use logo images from your app’s packages.
-This gives you more control over your app’s appearance in various displays throughout the Store.
+You also have the option to prevent the Store from using logo images in your app's packages when displaying your listing to customers on Windows 10, and instead have the Store use only images that you upload.
+This gives you more control over your app’s appearance in various displays throughout the Store on Windows 10.

-To provide logo images for display in the Store, check the box that says **For Windows 10 customers, display uploaded logo images instead of the images from my packages**.
+To use only uploaded images for display in the Store on Windows 10, check the box that says **For Windows 10 customers, display uploaded logo images instead of the images from my packages**.

-By checking this box, a section called **Uploaded Store logos** appears.
-Here, you can upload 3 images, including the 300 x 300 “app tile icon” size; if you check the box, the field to proivde that image will move into this section.
+When you check this box, a new section called **Uploaded Store logos** appears.
+Here, you can upload 3 images, including the 300 x 300 “app tile icon” size (if you check the box, the field to provide that image will move into this section).
 We recommend providing all three image sizes if you use this option: 300 x 300, 150 x 150, and 71 x 71 pixels.
 However, only the 300 x 300 size is required.

 ## Additional art assets

 This section lets you provide artwork to help display your product more effectively in the Store: promotional images, Xbox images, optional promotional images, and trailers.
-While all of these assets are optional, we recommend you consider providing them to create a more inviting Store listing.
+We recommend providing these images to create a more inviting Store listing.
+The **16:9 "hero" (1920 x 1080 or 3840 x 2160 pixels)** is especially recommended if you plan to include [video trailers](#trailers) in your Store listing; if you don't include it, your trailers won't appear at the top of your listing.

 To add these images, select **Show details** in the **Additional art assets** section.

 ## Promotional images

-Providing promotional images for your app doesn't guarantee that your app will be featured, but not providing them means that it can't be considered for all promotional opportunities.
-(See [Making your app easy to promote](make-your-app-easier-to-promote.md) for more information.)
+The images in this section can help your app listing look better, and also allow us to consider your app for featured promotional opportunities.
+Note that providing these images doesn't guarantee that your app will be featured.
+See [Making your app easy to promote](make-your-app-easier-to-promote.md) for more information.

 Here are some tips to keep in mind when designing your promotional artwork: